Team-Deploi/faq-hub-with-ai-search/README.md

 2. Configure chatbot settings and instructions
 3. The chatbot will use your FAQ articles as knowledge base

-> **Note:** The chatbot uses Groq's API (via CopilotKit) for AI responses.
-Make sure you've set the `GROQ_API_KEY` environment variable.
-You can customize the LLM model or switch to a different provider by modifying `frontend/pages/api/copilotkit.js`.
+> **Note:** The chatbot uses Groq by default (free tier available), but you can switch to any CopilotKit-supported provider.
+To switch providers, edit `frontend/pages/api/copilotkit.js` and replace `GroqAdapter` with `OpenAIAdapter`, `AnthropicAdapter`, or another supported adapter.
+See [CopilotKit documentation](https://docs.copilotkit.ai) for all supported providers and adapters.

 #### 4. Set up Sanity Embeddings Index (for AI Search)